David Amoo: Preston North End

 Amoo agreed to join Preston North End in May 2012 when his contract expired with Liverpool on 1 July.
 He made his debut for the "Lilywhites" on the opening day of the 2012–13 season, coming on as a substitute for David Buchanan 56 minutes into a 0–0 draw with Colchester United at Deepdale.
 His first goal for the club came on 3 November, in a 3–0 victory over Yeovil in the FA Cup.
 After making only one start, with the rest of his appearances coming from off the bench, Amoo was linked with a move to League One rivals Tranmere Rovers, but manager Graham Westley refused to sell him.
-Amoo did however leave Preston in January 2013 when his contract was cancelled by mutual consent.
+Amoo did however, leave Preston in January 2013 when his contract was cancelled by mutual consent.

 Tranmere Rovers

 On 9 January 2013, Amoo joined Tranmere Rovers on a contract to run until the end of the 2012–13 season.
 Amoo expressed happiness at getting a second chance to join Rovers after having chosen Preston ahead of Tranmere the previous year.
 He scored on his debut for the "Whites" two days later, in a 2–0 win over Crawley Town at Prenton Park.
-However he found his first-team opportunities at the club were limited and Amoo was among five players to be released by manager Ronnie Moore at the end of the season.
+However, he found his first-team opportunities at the club were limited.
+Amoo was among five players to be released by manager Ronnie Moore at the end of the season.